Peter-Lavigne/simple-guides/adding-storage-to-ec2.md

 ## (3/3): Extend file system

 Run `df -h` and determine the file system name (such as `/dev/nvme0n1p1`).
-It should be the size of the rezied partition
+It should be the size of the previous partition

 Run `sudo resize2fs <file system name>`